esy/esy/docs/configuration.md

 > This works similar to npm or yarn standard `devDependencies` configuration.

-`devDependencies` works similar to `dependencies` but they are only handled for the root package and override the constraints found `dependencies` key.
+`devDependencies` works similar to `dependencies` but they are only handled for the root package and override the constraints found in `dependencies` key.

 ### `resolutions`